Here are key insights & trends of the state of influencer marketing in Malaysia for 2026 👇

 Here are the 3 most important clauses to remember:

-Sources: 414 Media Pte Ltd, DataReportal, AnyMind, Shopee, Sushivid
+Sources: 414 Media Pte Ltd, AnyMind, Shopee, Sushivid